 5. The Parties hereto shall do, execute, acknowledge, and deliver or cause to be done, executed, acknowledged, and delivered such further acts and documents as shall be reasonably required to accomplish the intention of this Agreement.

-6. This Agreement shall be binding on and inure to the benefit of the successors and assigns of the Parties and their respective affiliates.
+6. This Agreement shall be binding on and inure to the benefit of the successors and assigns of the Parties and their respective Downstream Affiliates.

 7. This Agreement and all of the rights and obligations arising herefrom shall be interpreted and applied in accordance with the laws of the State of Texas, and the Parties hereby both irrevocably consent and stipulate that any suit action or proceeding brought by either party with respect to this Agreement shall be brought in courts sitting in the State of Texas.